 The trick is to get out an hour and a half before sunrise and look to the southeast, moderately high.
-You can’t miss Jupiter!
+Then, you can’t miss Jupiter!
 All you have to do now is adjust your telescope and marvel at the unique sight of giant, bright, cloudy Jupiter.

 Another planet worth adding to the little tips on enjoying your new telescope is the glorious Saturn.
 Saturn is unique to our Solar system because it’s the only planet that has a ring.
-As many astronomers will tell you, Saturn is quite the people pleaser, and all of them can distinctly remember the first time they saw it through a telescope lens.
+As many astronomers will tell you, Saturn is quite the people pleaser, and they can distinctly remember the first time they saw it through a telescope lens.

 Additionally, it almost looks like an image from a science fiction movie.
-If you’re looking to enjoy our new telescope, be sure not to miss out on Saturn, and we guarantee it will leave you breathless.
-Saturn is not the celestial object you will want to miss, so be sure to check when it can be visible.
+If you want to enjoy our new telescope, be sure not to miss out on Saturn; we guarantee it will leave you breathless.
+Saturn is not the celestial object you will want to miss, so check when it can be visible.

 Most of all, first-time viewers of the planet Saturn express awe and surprise because the rings look surreal.
 I remember the first time viewing Saturn very clearly.
 It looked as if someone dangled a paper planet in front of the telescope.
 It remains one of my most memorable astrological experience to date.